Concept - Configuration

 Code Examples

-The following examples illustrate how to use the configuration framework.
-Every access is started at the ConfigurationMgr (which starts a configuration engine and loads the configuration.xml of each cartridge).
+The following examples illustrate the use of the configuration framework.
+Each access is started at the ConfigurationMgr (which starts a configuration engine and loads the configuration.xml of each cartridge).

 Providing a context-specific configuration interface and implementation has several advantages:

-• better documentation capabilities on configuration “getter” methods
+• Better documentation capabilities for the configuration of “getter” methods

-• better testability of business logic using different configuration values (mocking or providing different configurations to logic)
+• Better testability of business logic using different configuration values (mocking or providing different configurations to the logic)

-• centralized access to configuration framework (less dependencies in business logic to platform)
+• Centralized access to the configuration framework (fewer platform dependencies in the business logic)

 Access Cluster or Server Configuration

-In previous versions it was helpful to have different configurations on different application servers (e.g., for JobServer).
-In K8s all application servers should behave the same.
-So @ClusterConfiguration fits best for global or application server configuration.
+In previous versions, it was helpful to have different configurations on different application servers (e.g., for JobServer).
+In K8s, all application servers should behave the same.
+So @ClusterConfiguration is best suited for global or application server configuration.

 import com.intershop.beehive.core.capi.configuration.Configuration;